sabotrax/agon-software/README.md

 ## Operating systems
 - [CP/M 2.2 for Agon Light](https://github.com/nihirash/Agon-CPM2.2) - CP/M 2.2 port for Agon Light that didn't require custom firmware.
 Use your Agon fully and have access to CP/M system.
 - [Popup MOS](https://github.com/tomm/popup-mos) -  A batteries-included SDCard template for Agon Light / Console8.
+- [TRS-OS for Agon Light](https://github.com/sijnstra/agon-projects/tree/main/OSboot) - A bootstrap to run TRS-OS on Aglon Light under MOS.
+TRS-OS is an eZ80 port of the LS-DOS TRS-80 operating system.
+No firmware change required.
+- [Zeal-8-bit-OS for Agon Light](https://github.com/sijnstra/agon-projects/tree/main/OSbootZ) - A bootstrap to run Zeal 8-bit on the Agon Light under MOS.
+No firmware change required.

 ## Programming languages
 - [AgDev](https://github.com/pcawte/AgDev) - Port to Agon Light of TI-84-CE C/C++ Toolchain which uses LLVM and generates eZ80 ADL code.